 - 3.1 Bishopstrow College takes seriously its responsibility to protect and safeguard the welfare of children and young people in its care.
 During the Safeguarding Induction, the College will train all new staff in the content and application of this Safeguarding Policy. - 3.2 Under Section 175 of the Education Act 2002 the Proprietors recognise their responsibility to have policies and procedures in place that safeguard and promote the welfare of children who are students of the school.
-Under Working Together to Safeguard Children 2018 and Part 2 of Keeping Children Safe in Education 2021 (links to these and other documents are in Appendix 7), the Proprietors also recognise the need to remedy without delay any deficiencies or weaknesses in regards to child protection arrangements that are brought to the attention of the school management or governing body.
-The College also follows RSHE 2020 and Prevent 2021 in drawing up this policy. - 3.3 Section 11 of the Children's Act 2004 (Appendix 7) sets out the arrangements the College must make to promote the welfare and safeguarding of children and young people.
+Under Working Together to Safeguard Children 2018 and Part 2 of Keeping Children Safe in Education (2022) (links to these and other documents are in Appendix 9), the Proprietors also recognise the need to remedy without delay any deficiencies or weaknesses in regards to child protection arrangements that are brought to the attention of the school management or governing body.
+The College also follows RSHE 2020 and Prevent 2021 in drawing up this policy.

+Section A.1 Page 3 of 56 Version: September 2022

+Updated MDC October 2022

+Review

+Next Review Due September 2023

+- 3.3 Section 11 of the Children's Act 2004 (Appendix 9) sets out the arrangements the College must make to promote the welfare and safeguarding of children and young people.
 "All schools and further education institutions have a statutory duty to safeguard and promote the welfare of children.
 Consequently, staff in these establishments play an important part in safeguarding children from abuse and neglect by early identification of children who may be vulnerable or at risk of harm and by educating children, about managing risks and improving their resilience through the curriculum.
 All schools and further education institutions should create and maintain a safe environment for children and young people, and should be able to manage situations where there are child welfare concerns".
 "Safeguarding is everyone's responsibility and should be a child centred approach".
-(Working Together, 2018).

-Section A.1 Page 3 of 54 Version: November 2021

-Updated MDC January 2022

-Review

-Next Review Due September 2022

-- 3.4 There are five main elements to this Safeguarding and Child Protection policy: - a) Ensuring we practise Safer Recruitment processes in line with national legislation, by using at least one suitably trained recruiter on all interview panels, and ensuring the completion of all necessary checks. - b) Establishing a whole College safeguarding culture in which children can learn and develop. - c) Ensuring staff are trained and supported to respond appropriately and sensitively to child protection concerns, raising the awareness of child protection issues and equipping children with the skills needed to keep them safe. - d) Developing and then implementing procedures for: - Identifying and reporting cases, or suspected cases, of abuse - Offering support to students who may be at risk of, or vulnerable to, violent and non-violent extremist or terrorist narratives - Offering support to students who may be at risk of criminal/sexual exploitation - Recognising and offering support to students who are victims of sexual harassment and/or sexual violence - Offering support to children who have social workers - Offering support to children to improve their mental health. - e) Supporting students who may have been abused, including peer-on-peer abuse. - 3.5 This policy applies to all students, staff, Proprietors, volunteers, contractors and visitors to Bishopstrow College. - 3.6 The College recognises where it is responsible for making contacts and referrals rather than making enquiries and investigating.
+(Working Together, 2018). - 3.4 There are five main elements to this Safeguarding and Child Protection policy: - a) Ensuring we practise Safer Recruitment processes in line with national legislation, by using at least one suitably trained recruiter on all interview panels, and ensuring the completion of all necessary checks. - b) Establishing a whole College safeguarding culture in which children can learn and develop. - c) Ensuring staff are trained and supported to respond appropriately and sensitively to child protection concerns, raising the awareness of child protection issues and equipping children with the skills needed to keep them safe. - d) Developing and then implementing procedures for: - Identifying and reporting cases, or suspected cases, of abuse - Offering support to students who may be at risk of, or vulnerable to, violent and non-violent extremist or terrorist narratives - Offering support to students who may be at risk of criminal/sexual exploitation - Recognising and offering support to students who are victims of sexual harassment and/or sexual violence - Offering support to children who have social workers - Offering support to children to improve their mental health. - e) Supporting students who may have been abused, including child-on-child abuse. - 3.5 This policy applies to all students, staff, Proprietors, volunteers, contractors and visitors to Bishopstrow College. - 3.6 The College recognises where it is responsible for making contacts and referrals rather than making enquiries and investigating.